-The approach calls for multiple organizations or entities from different sectors to abandon their own agenda in favor of a common agenda, shared measurement and alignment of effort.
+The approach calls for multiple organizations or entities from different sectors of the university to abandon their own agenda in favor of a common agenda, shared measurement and alignment of effort.

-Unlike collaboration or partnership, Collective Impact initiatives have centralized infrastructure – known as a backbone organization – with dedicated staff whose role is to help participating organizations shift from acting alone to acting in concert.
+Unlike collaboration or partnership, Collective Impact initiatives have centralized infrastructure – known as a “backbone organization” or the “container for change” – with dedicated staff whose role is to help participating organizations shift from acting alone to acting in concert.